3ddelano/draw-anywhere-godot/README.md

 Automatic Installation
 --------------
 Simply download and install the plugin from the `AssetLib` in the Godot Editor.
-Then goto `ProjectSettings` and enable it in the `Plugins` tab.
+Then go to `ProjectSettings` and enable it in the `Plugins` tab.

 Manual Installation
 --------------

 This is a regular plugin for Godot.
 Copy the contents of `addons/draw_anywhere/` into the `res://addons/draw_anywhere/` folder which is in your project directory.
-Then goto `ProjectSettings` and enable it in the `Plugins` tab.
+Then go to `ProjectSettings` and enable it in the `Plugins` tab.

 **Optional:** To exclude the plugin when exporting your project, you can add `addons/draw_anywhere/*` to the `Filters to exclude files/folders from project` in the Export settings.